paulhibbitts/DLC-Help/pages/02.moodle/01.basics/01.introduction/docs.md

 Moodle is one component of TWU's Digital Learning Commons, which also includes [WordPress](https://create.twu.ca), [PressBooks](https://books.twu.ca), and other platforms maintained by individual faculty.

+##### Login

-### Access [learn.twu.ca](https://github.com/TWUOnline/moodlehelp/tree/21e853f28b2980f7d4c11acb9e92def97f8dc388/general/learn.twu.ca) and enter your TWUPass credentials
+Access [learn.twu.ca](https://github.com/TWUOnline/moodlehelp/tree/21e853f28b2980f7d4c11acb9e92def97f8dc388/general/learn.twu.ca) and enter your TWUPass credentials

-### The next window should give you access to your courses on your Dashboard.
+The next window should give you access to your courses on your Dashboard.

 ![](dashboard.png)